 Social media has forever changed how society communicates.
 There are 3 billion social media users worldwide 101 and this ‘big data’ resource presents a unique opportunity to learn about the lives of non-experimental patients outside the walls of healthcare facilities.
 As patients with PDAC first experience subtle, vague symptoms that can precede the diagnosis by years, it becomes important for medical researchers to learn how to harness the power of social media for identifying online signals of early PDAC.

 Using social netnography techniques - a type of ethnography that analyzes perceptions and behaviours of individuals online,102- it may be possible to develop social media and online behavior pattern recognition algorithms for diagnosing PDAC at an early stage.
-To achieve this, researchers can partner with social media mining services to identify individuals online with a self-reported PDAC diagnosis and then collect all of their existing prior online posts, many of which will have been posted before their cancer diagnosis.
+To achieve this, researchers can partner with social media mining services to identify individuals online with a self-reported PDAC diagnosis and then collect all of their prior, de-identified and publicly-available online posts, many of which will have been posted before their cancer diagnosis.
 By conducting topic modeling and thematic analysis on the corpus of posts, one can identify themes and online behavior signals that may be predictive of early PDAC.

-Scientists can also employ prospective methods that track opt-in users across social and other online platforms.
-For example, researchers can use targeted programmatic display ads and other digital channels to find online users that precisely match the attributes of a previously identified PDAC segment.
+Scientists can also employ prospective methods that track users who opt-in across social and other online platforms.
+For example, researchers can use programmatic display ads and other digital channels to find online users that precisely match the attributes of a previously identified PDAC segment.
 Once the opt-in, PDAC ‘lookalike’ user group is built, vast and highly granular online insights can be prospectively collected and analyzed in real-time, covering every data category such as demographic, behavioral, contextual, and PDAC diagnosis, among many others.
 This data may then lead to robust pattern recognition algorithms informed by their social media and online behavior and commercial data that may signal early PDAC and facilitate earlier diagnosis and treatment.

 Electronic health records- based models